iamsenanur/iamsenanur/README.md

-## Hi, I 'm Sena ✨
+## Hi, I'm Sena ✨
-🎓 I'm a recent Computer Engineering graduate<br/>
+🎓 22 y/o & a fresh Computer Engineering graduate
-💻 Passionate about web technologies and eager to grow as a Full Stack Developer<br/>
+💻 Passionate about web technologies and eager to grow as a Full Stack Developer
-🪄 Always learning, always building<br/>
+🪄 Always learning, always building